powerhousepro69/videoinfox/readme.md

 <br />

-#### This update fixed Videoinfox and Yt-dlp download and update routines.
+#### This update fixed: &nbsp; Videoinfox Update Available was showing on download fail.

-On download fail, notification given.
+I went back through the download and update routines and found more errors.

+Fixed error checking and reporting.
+Tested all possible scenarios with download success vs. download fail.

 <br />